Private Equity North American Sports Investing: A Deep Dive

 Disruption from streaming services has escalated sports content as a premier entertainment asset.
 Amazon, Hulu, and YouTube have upended a half-century status of the cable bundle, leaving live sports as advertisers’ best bet.
 Today, sports content holds unparalleled value in the media ecosystem as one of the few remaining forms of live entertainment, with broadcast stations and streaming services eager to pay top dollar for game distribution rights.

-As a result, for PE, owning a sports franchise has become akin to owning a content studio.
-At Sportico’s sports investment conference this fall, Gerry Cardinale, the founder and managing director of Redbird Capital, described sports as the new ‘Hollywood’ and teams as ‘multi-billion dollar’ mini Disneys.
-For private equity investors bullish on long-term content value, this presents a lucrative opportunity to capitalize on some of the world’s most valuable content amid increasing digital engagement trends.
+For PE, this makes owning a sports franchise akin to owning a content studio.
+At a Sportico conference last fall, Gerry Cardinale, the founder and managing director of RedBird Capital, described sports as the new ‘Hollywood’ and teams as ‘multi-billion dollar mini Disneys.’
+For private equity investors, this presents a lucrative opportunity to capitalize on some of the world’s most valuable content amid increasing digital engagement trends.

 Fan Loyalty: Capitalizing on Sticky Customer Bases

-Even if you lose a game or have a bad season, a Celtics fan is still a Celtics fan.
-If you’re a Giants fan, chances are your children will also be Giants fans, even if they relocate elsewhere.
-Few sectors can match this loyalty and devotion.
-Many private equity firms note that these deep emotional ties create formidable moats around their investments, resulting in an unparalleled customer lifetime value.
+Sports fans exhibit a deeply cultural and generational sense of ownership, creating unmatched customer ‘stickiness.’
+Even when the Celtics lose or have a bad season, a Celtics fan is still a Celtics fan.
+If you’re a Giants fan, chances are your children will likely also be Giants fans, even if they relocate elsewhere.
+For investors, these deep emotional ties create an unparalleled customer lifetime value, providing attractive investment moats and access to highly reliable customer bases with limitless monetization opportunities.

 Scarcity Value

-Sports teams are highly scarce assets, inherently commanding premium valuations.
-For instance, there are only 151 teams across major leagues like the NFL, NBA, MLB, MLS, and NHL.
-There are just 98 teams across the Premier League, Serie A, Bundesliga, Ligue 1, and La Liga in Europe.
+Sports teams are scarce assets, inherently commanding premium valuations.
+For example, there are only 153 Major League sports franchises across the MLB, NHL, NFL, NBA, and MLS.
 This limited pool, combined with infrequent turnover — many go decades without changing ownership — often drives prices skyward when a team is put up for sale.
+Further, the sports sector operates as an effective monopoly.
+Strict expansion rules limit new entrants, and leagues control media revenues, merchandise sales, sponsorships, and athletes’ salaries, which provides attractive dynamics from an investment perspective.

 Media Rights Offer Predictable, Long-Term Revenue Streams

+The outsized price tags of these deals have naturally caused PE to pay attention.
 Amazon became the first streaming service to win an exclusive sports rights package, recently securing streaming rights for Thursday Night Football in a deal running through 2033 that reportedly costs them $1 billion annually.
 The NFL alone is projected to generate $10 billion annually in media rights revenue from 2023 to 2033, and in 2022, the ‘Big Ten’ (the oldest college football conference for non-Americans readers) secured a seven-year, $7 billion media rights agreement with Fox, CBS, and NBC.
-Cumulatively, sports rights are expected to reach $84 billion by the end of 2024.

-Further, sports media deals are long-term contracts that provide a steady stream of recurring revenues to teams and leagues and, in turn, PE investors.
+Further, sports media deals are long-term contracts that provide steady streams of recurring revenues.
 Ted Leonsis, prolific sports investor and the owner of Monumental Sports, has likened the nature of these contracts to “the best SaaS business models out there,” highlighting how similar to subscription software businesses, these contracts provide ongoing, predictable relationships with the ‘bluest chip of customers available.”
-Further, he has noted that the obvious ‘variable’ in the business (season tickets) is often renewed at over 90%, making sports entities very predictable and durable businesses.
+Further, he has noted that the obvious variable in the business (season tickets) is often renewed at over 90%, making sports entities very predictable and durable businesses.

 Endless Ancillary Areas For Investment and Expansion